 - identity and urban life

 - ethnographic approaches to documenting everyday 'lived' cultures.

-Judith Gill is an Associate Professor in the School of Education.
+Judith Gill is an Adjunct Associate Professor in the School of Education.
 After teaching high school students for ten years, she came to educational research in order to investigate gender effects and schooling.
 Her current research focuses on questions of power and politics as evidenced by qualitative research into young people's understandings of the world.
 She has maintained an interest in gender as a key dimension of social, intellectual and cultural organisation and has conducted research into the ways in which gender impacts on people's self-understanding, world vision and life choices.
 She is the author of Beyond the great divide: coeducation or single sex?
 (UNSW Press, 2004) and co-author of Knowing our place: children talking about power, identity and citizenship (with Sue Howard, ACER Press, 2009), Gender-inclusive engineering education (with Julie Mills and Mary Ayre, Routledge, 2010), and Globalisation, the nation-state and the citizen: dilemmas and directions for civic and citizenship education (with Alan Reid and Alan Sears, Routledge, 2010).
 Her research expertise includes:

 - gender and education; investigation of the ways in which gender continues to impact on experience and outcomes at all levels of education

 Kay Lawrence is an Adjunct Professor in the School of Art, Architecture and Design.
 She supervises postgraduate students enrolled in the PhD Visual Art (major studio project), Master of Visual Arts and the Master of Design.
 Her particular interest and expertise is in contemporary visual arts, and the area of textiles practice and theory, especially in relation to tapestry weaving.
 Her research interests are:

 - the relationship of textiles practice to visual arts and craft

 - the development of the community tapestry movement in Australia